The diet of chinchillas consists of four components:

-Water has to be provided ad libitum, either in a dish or a bottle.
-According to studies, small mammals prefer drinking from water bowls, and thus their water intake is bigger.
-Read more about the study:
+Water should be available ad libitum, which means without restriction, either in a bowl or a bottle.
+According to studies, small mammals prefer to drink from water bowls and can thus consume more fluids.